ekuo651/Machine-Learning-for-Stock-Selection/README.md

 ## Discuss your findings.
 Was the model sufficient for the predictive task?
 If not, why not?
 What inferences or general conclusions can #you draw from your model performance?

+Yes it was sufficient for the predictive task.
+We found several models that outperformed the SP500 benchmark.

 ## Postmortem